Rorschach3/beauty-Salon/README.md

 > Appointments Page

 - Appointments page has a form for setting up an appointment.
-It has a date picker, time picker, and a submit button.
+You can choose between the different hair stylists and also the optional services that are offered.
+You Also choose the date and time of the appointment.
+There is a submit button that will send the information to the database.
+Once you submit the data it will take you to the success page which will have a message saying "Your appointment has been scheduled" and a button to go back to the homepage.
+This was created using Flask wtforms for the forms and flask-SQLAlchemy for the database.

 > Services Page

 - Services page has a dropdown menu with options for "Hair", "Nails", "Hair Cut", and "Beauty Products".
 Each option has a short description of the service and a picture.

+> Success Page

+- Success page renders the appointment data on a table has a flash message saying "Appointment booked successfully" and text "Your appointment has been scheduled" and a button to go back to the homepage.

 ## Feedback